-The Jericho Town Library is a rural library serving the residents of Jericho and its surrounding areas for over 118 years.
-Our mission is to provide our patrons access to quality materials and services for their educational, informational, cultural and recreational needs In a welcoming space that is respectful of all users.
+Jericho Town Library is a rural library serving the residents of Jericho and its surrounding areas for 122 years.
+Our mission is to provide our patrons access to quality materials and services for their educational, informational, cultural and recreational needs in a welcoming space that is respectful of all users.

 Copyright 2017 Jericho Town Library